 - The Chief Compliance Officer’s direct access to senior management and the allocation of sufficient funding, resources and staff to fully perform his or her responsibilities;

 - The Company’s Code of Conduct and written compliance policies and procedures that guide the Company and the conduct of its staff in day-to-day operations, and relevant education and training for the Board and all affected staff and the Company’s agents;

-- Appropriate mechanisms for staff to seek guidance and to report concerns;
+- Appropriate mechanisms for staff to seek guidance and to report concerns without fear of retaliation;

 - The Company’s systems and processes that are designed to: